Bira/octopus-carnival/_drafts/wir-mm2-4e-slaughterstone-construct.md

 - Level 25: 1 Beholder Eye of Chaos, 1 Oni Thunderer, 3 Slaughterstone
   Hammerers.
 This is the "strong artillery", "mobile skirmisher" setup I mentioned, in its epic incarnation.
-You think you're safe because the corridor is 6 squares wide, when you see three constructs side by side blocking all of it.
+You think you're safe because the corridor is 6 squares wide, and then you see three constructs side by side blocking all of it.